vgsr/econozel/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix fatal error in admin when the plugin is loaded unexpectedly early

 = 1.0.2 =
 * Fix bug when BuddyPress is not installed
 * Fix bugs for PHP 7.4+